Construction of electronic cigarettes: Construction

 E-cigarettes come in many variations, such as cigarette-shaped, pen-shaped, and tank-shaped styles.
 Some e-cigarettes look like traditional cigarettes, but others do not.
 There are three main types of e-cigarettes: cigalikes, looking like cigarettes; eGos, bigger than cigalikes with refillable liquid tanks; and mods, assembled from basic parts or by altering existing products.

 E-cigarette components include a mouthpiece, a cartridge (liquid storage area), a heating element/atomizer, a microprocessor, a battery, and some have a LED light on the end.
 E-cigarettes are sold in disposable or reusable variants.
 Most versions are reusable, though some are disposable.
 They range in cost from under $10 to over $200.
 An entry-level reusable e-cigarette costs around $25.

 Disposable e-cigarettes are discarded once the liquid in the cartridge is used up, while rechargeable e-cigarettes may be used indefinitely.
-Even with rechargeable cigarettes (pod-based systems) however, there is a risk of littering.
-However, there are some thoughts on how to prevent pods from ending up in the environment (i.e. a deposit-system for e-cigarette pods) and we should remember that cigarette butts currently also pollute the environment.
+Even with rechargeable cigarettes (pod-based systems), there is a risk of littering.
+There are thoughts on how to prevent pods from ending up in the environment (i.e. a deposit-system for e-cigarette pods).
 One piece devices are normally disposable.

 E-cigarettes are typically designed as one, two, three or multiple pieces.
 A disposable e-cigarette lasts to around 400 puffs.
 Reusable e-cigarettes are refilled by hand or exchanged for pre-filled cartridges, and general cleaning is required.
 A wide range of disposable and reusable e-cigarettes exist.
 Disposable e-cigarettes are offered for a few dollars, and higher-priced reusable e-cigarettes involve an up-front investment for a starter kit.
 Some e-cigarettes have a LED at the tip to resemble the glow of burning tobacco.
 The LED may also indicate the battery status.
 The LED is not generally used in personal vaporizers or mods.